Edward Ruscha: Recognition

 Fellow artist Louise Lawler included Ruscha in her piece Birdcalls (1972/2008), an audio artwork that transforms the names of famous male artists into a bird song, parroting names such as Artschwager, Beuys, and Warhol in a mockery of conditions of privilege and recognition given to male artists at that time.
 The muralist Kent Twitchell painted an 11,000-square-foot mural in Downtown Los Angeles to honor Ruscha entitled the Ed Ruscha Monument between 1978 and 1987.
 The mural was preserved until 2006 when it was illegally painted over.
-The band Talking Heads Ruscha's eponymous 1974 painting for their "Sand in the Vaseline" compilation album.
+The band Talking Heads Ruscha's eponymous 1974 painting for theirSand in the Vaseline compilation album.
 The band Various Cruelties, based around Liam O'Donnell, was named after Ruscha's painting of the same name of 1974.

 Between 2006 and 2012, Ruscha served on the board of trustees of the Museum of Contemporary Art (MoCA) in Los Angeles where he had previously been included in eight special exhibits.
-In 2012, he was the honoree of the Los Angeles County Museum of Art’s Art + Film gala; in a speech, the museums's director Michal Govan paid tribute to the artist, quoting the novelist J. G. Ballard: “Ed Ruscha has the coolest gaze in American art.”
+In 2012, he was the honoree of the Los Angeles County Museum of Art's Art + Film gala; in a speech, the museums's director Michal Govan paid tribute to the artist, quoting the novelist J. G. Ballard: "Ed Ruscha has the coolest gaze in American art."
 Ruscha was elected to a three-year term on the board of trustees of the San Francisco Museum of Modern Art in 2013.
 From 2015 until 2019, Ruscha also served on the board of Desert X; he resigned over the board's decision to collaborate on an exhibition in Saudi Arabia.Gareth Harris (October 8, 2019), Three board members resign as Desert X announces collaboration with Saudi Arabia, Los Angeles Times reports The Art Newspaper.

-In 2009, Ruscha's I Think I’ll...
+In 2009, Ruscha's I Think I'll...
 (1983) from the collection of the National Gallery was installed at the White House.
-In 2010, during British prime minister David Cameron's first visit to Washington, President Barack Obama presented him with a signed two-colour lithograph by Ruscha, Column With Speed Lines (2003), chosen for its red, white and blue colours.
+In 2010, during British prime minister David Cameron's first visit to Washington, President Barack Obama presented him with a signed two-color lithograph by Ruscha, Column With Speed Lines (2003), chosen for its red, white and blue colors.
 Obama gave Australian Prime Minister Tony Abbott a similar lithograph during his visit to the White House in 2014.
 Ruscha's Screaming in Spanish (2013) was installed in the entry hall of the residence of the United States Ambassador to Spain in Madrid.